WarnerMedia: Other operations

-AT&T acquisition; as WarnerMedia (2018–2021)
+Acquisition by AT&T

 On October 20, 2016, it was reported that AT&T was in talks to acquire Time Warner.
 The proposed deal would give AT&T significant holdings in the media industry.
 AT&T's competitor Comcast had previously acquired NBCUniversal in a similar bid to increase its media holdings, in concert with its ownership of television and internet providers.
 On October 22, 2016, AT&T reached a deal to buy Time Warner for $85.4 billion.
 The merger would bring Time Warner's properties under the same umbrella as AT&T's telecommunication holdings, including satellite provider DirecTV.
 The deal faced criticism for the possibility that AT&T could use Time Warner content as leverage to discriminate against or limit access to the content by competing providers.

 On February 15, 2017, Time Warner shareholders approved the merger.
 On February 28, Federal Communications Commission (FCC) chairman Ajit Pai refused to review the deal, leaving the review to the Department of Justice (DOJ).
 On March 15, 2017, the merger was approved by the European Commission (EC).
 On August 22, 2017, the merger was approved by the Mexican Comisión Federal de Competencia.
 On September 5, 2017, the merger was approved by the Chilean Fiscalía Nacional Económica.

 In the wake of the U.S. presidency of Donald Trump, Time Warner's ownership of CNN was considered a potential source of scrutiny for the deal, as Trump had repeatedly criticized CNN for how it covered his administration, and stated during his campaign that he planned to block the acquisition because of the potential impact of the resulting consolidation.
 Following his election, however, his transition team stated that the government planned to evaluate the deal without prejudice.